SenatorMorra/pg-ninja/README.md

 ---

-library have only 3 functions, for queries, transactions and multi-queries that will help you with testing or filling your database and queries base.
+library have only 4 functions, for queries, transactions, and for finish connection, also it supports function for testing with multi-queries and logging by default that will help you with testing or filling your database and queries base.

 ### **Import**